 I want to focus on the percentages in the far left column.

-Knowing that SPY is currently trading for roughly $212, I can sell options with a probability of success in excess of 85% and bring in a return of 13.6%.
+Knowing that SPY is currently trading for roughly $218.86, I can sell options with a probability of success in excess of 85% and bring in a return of 13.6%.
 So if the underlying ETF, in this case, SPY stays our short strike of 222, we will make 13.6% return on the trade.

 If I lower my probability of success I can bring in even more premium, thereby increasing my return.
 It truly depends on how much risk you are willing to take.
 I prefer 80% or above.